Njokimary/Code-challenge/README.md

 ## Project Description

-This repository contains three toy problem projects implemented in separate JavaScript files.
+This repository contains three projects implemented in separate JavaScript files.
 Each project solves a specific problem and provides the desired output based on the given inputs.

 ## Project Setup